New here? Start here.

 Somewhere between intention and convenience, home workouts start to feel like a compromise.

-Not immediately.
 At first, they seem efficient.
 No commute, no waiting, no dependency on equipment or schedules.
 You can fit them in, adjust them, skip the parts you don’t enjoy.

 And for a while, that flexibility works.